-Z-Stream and Agile Philosophy
+Z-Stream and Agile Philosophy: Ready for Agile?

 There are a wide range of project management methodologies and strategies available in today’s fast-paced market.
 Keeping up with those different strategies and matching them to your project management software can be an ongoing challenge.
 With Z-Stream, however, you have the option to tailor your project management software to your specific needs, whether you’re looking at:

 - The Agile family

 Z-Stream is, in fact, ideal for a number of project management approaches.
 With Z-Stream, you’re able to combine many of the advantages of the leading project methodologies, allowing you a more effective project management approach that will ultimately improve your projects and make it easier for you to accomplish your business’s goals.
 In particular, Z-Stream is known for its capability within Agile project management as it creates a highly effective platform for Agile project development teams.

 Agile is more than just a software development practice.
 It’s a state of mind.
 Agility inspires rapid change and development, allowing teams to respond quickly to needed changes.
 Agile is designed to make life easier for those who use it, providing faster responses and deployments for all its users.

 Based on innovative principles and practices, agile methodologies have greatly boosted the productivity and flexibility of IT teams.
 Most businesses now accept that they need high-quality software in order to help deliver an exceptional customer experience.
 Not surprisingly, Agile development is one of the most effective tools available for helping organizations meet those goals.
 The Agile manifesto is simple:

 We are uncovering better ways of developing software by doing it and helping others do it.
 Through this work we have come to value: